-Continuing from the first blog post this month about “Families & Veterans: How Grief and Loss Continue after War” I have provided information about triggers associated with Veterans which share components with grief and loss in general.
+Continuing from the prior blog post this month about “Families & Veterans: How Grief and Loss Continue after War” I have provided information about triggers associated with Veterans which share components with grief and loss in general.

 The term “Trigger” is often associated with Post Traumatic Stress Disorder, or Operational Stress Injuries.
 A “trigger” is something that may bring on symptoms.
 While people who share the same mental health condition may have similar triggers, triggers can also be highly individual.
 Helpful in the recovery process is learning what your triggers are, finding positive ways to cope with them and to share this information with your family so they can help.

 Triggers fall into two categories: Internal and External

 Internal triggers are things that you feel or experience inside your body.
 They include thoughts or memories, emotions, and body sensations (for example, your heart racing).
 External triggers are things that happen outside your body.
 They include situations, people or places that you might encounter throughout your day.

 Listed below are some common internal and external triggers.